wc253/LTDL/README.md

 ├───PARAFAC.m                    : http://gr.xjtu.edu.cn/web/dymeng
 ├───myPlotROC.m                  : plot ROC curves
-├───tight_subplot.m              : create "subplot" axes with adjustable gaps and margins Demo_DL_syn.m                    : Detect road on the denoised jasperRidge HSIs via different methods (Fig. 7, 8).
-Please run it where we provide the pre‐computing denoising results and you can get the results in Fig. 7 and Fig. 8.
+├───tight_subplot.m              : create "subplot" axes with adjustable gaps and margins
-Demo_denoise_ge.m                : The demo on "watercolors" HSI with generated noise.
-It needs to take a lot of time so you can test all methods on a cropped HSI.
-Change noise level by modifying variables "sigma_ratio" in your experiments.
-Demo_denoise_v2.m                : Denoise on the test ICVL HSIs and the jasperRidge HSI.
-Set “exp=0” to compare model driven methods with deep learning method (Table IV) and set 'exp=1' to denoise for target detection.
-To run the deep learning method in this demo, you should first download and install 'MatConvNet'.
-Please see 'Readme.txt' in the path 'lib\compete_methods\HSI‐DeNet1'.
-Demo_target_detection.m          : Test the proposed LTDL's dictionary learning performance with synthetic data (Fig. 4).
-You can see the pre‐computed results in the road of 'result\pre_synthetic_data_test_once'.
 ```
 # Datasets
 CAVE from [here](http://www.cs.columbia.edu/CAVE/databases/multispectral/)<br>